 Proof of Work is one of the most popular and first consensus algorithms used in blockchain networks.
 In this algorithm, nodes are called miners, and they must solve complex mathematical issues using their device’s computational power to verify blocks and add them to the chain.
 This process helps to secure the network against malicious attacks.
 Because it requires a large amount of computational power, Proof of Work is considered to be very energy-intensive.
 However, it is still widely used due to its high degree of security.

-The dPoW protocol helps to improve the security of a blockchain by providing an extra layer of protection against 51% attacks.
-By delegating the proof-of-work verification task to a notary, the forgers can rest assured that their blockchain will still be secure even if someone were to take control of its hash rate.
+The PoE protocol helps improve a blockchain’s security by providing an extra layer of protection against 51% of attacks.
+By delegating the proof-of-work verification task to a notary, the forgers can rest assured that their blockchain will still be secure even if someone takes control of its hash rate.
 As long as the notary has sufficient hashing power, it would be extremely difficult for attackers to change any information on the forger’s blockchain without first taking control of a large percentage of the notary’s hashing power.

-To achieve this additional level of security, each block on the forger’s blockchain contains a cryptographic hash of the previous block, as well as a reference to the previous block on the notary’s blockchain.
-This allows the notary to verify the legitimacy of each new block on the forger’s blockchain, and commit it to its own blockchain if it is indeed valid.
+To achieve this additional level of security, each block on the forger’s blockchain contains a cryptographic hash of the previous block and a reference to the last block on the notary’s blockchain.
+This allows the notary to verify the legitimacy of each new block on the forger’s blockchain and commit it to its blockchain if it is valid.

 Proof of Stake

-Proof of stake allows you to take part in the consensus in terms of how many coins you staked in the network.
-If you have more coins, your possibility of mining a block will increase.
+Proof of stake allows you to participate in the consensus regarding how many coins you staked in the network.
+If you have more cash, your possibility of mining a block will increase.